guild-testautomation/general-resources/css.md

 ## IDs & Classes

-IDs are supposed to be unique to one element and in css always start with #, in html you can also spot them rather easily
+IDs are *supposed* to be unique to one element (this is **not** always the case so do not assume they are) and in css always start with #, in html you can also spot them rather easily

 ```html
 <a id="thisThing">I am an url!</a>